blackducksoftware/import_yocto_bm/README.md

 Version 2.1 provides an optional wizard mode to request additional information where it is not provided (use --nowizard to disable this mode for batch operation).

-# DEFAULT YOCTO SCANNING IN BLACK DUCK
+# YOCTO SCANNING IN BLACK DUCK USING SYNOPSYS DETECT

 The default Yocto scan process for Black Duck is to determine Bitbake dependencies using Synopsys Detect (see [Synopsys Detect - scanning Yocto](https://community.synopsys.com/s/document-item?bundleId=integrations-detect&topicId=packagemgrs%2Fbitbake.html&_LANG=enus)).